harrison-broadbent/ruby-middleman-tailwind-starter-blog/source/blog/other_features_of_this_template.html.md

 description: A short breakdown of the other features I've included in this Middleman blog template.
 ---

-# Other features of this template (ruby-middleman-tailwind-starter-blog)
+# Other features of this template (Procfile, TailwindCSS, Extensions & Sitemaps)

 Here's a breakdown of the handy features I've included in this template.